Universal Spin Models are Universal Approximators in Machine Learning

-We now prove that flag-completeness and closure suffice to simulate an arbitrary target system.
-First, any spin system $T$ can be decomposed into a sum of single hyperedge systems $T_e$, each corresponding to one local energy function of $T$.
-Such single hyperedge spin systems are nothing but functions, as they are uniquely defined by their local energy function.
-By the previous construction, each $T_e$ can be simulated by a linear combination of flag systems $\sum_{i_e}\lambda_{i_e} S_{\mathbf{x}_{i_e}}$.
-Additivity of simulations then implies that
+Now any spin system $T$ can be decomposed into the sum of its local energy functions $T= \sum_e T_e$, each of which can be simulated by a linear combination of flag systems $\sum_{i_e}\lambda_{i_e} S_{\mathbf{x}_{i_e}}$.
+Additivity of simulations \cite{Re24} then implies that

 Finally, closure and flag completeness imply that $\mc{M}$ simulates the left hand side of \eqref{eq:sim proof thm1}.
-Since simulations can be composed, this proves the claim. \end{proof} In general, adding the simulations of all local energy functions of $T$ is more economic than directly simulating $H_T$ as a function, as the former requires $ \sum_e 2^{\vert e \vert}$ instead of $2^{\vert V_T \vert}$ terms in \cref{eq:sim proof thm1}, and thus generally fewer auxiliary spins.
+Since simulations can be composed, this proves the claim (see Fig. 2 of \cite{Re24} for an illustration). \end{proof} Constructing the simulation of $T$ as a sum of simulations of its local energy functions $T_e$ is more efficient than directly simulating $T$, as the former requires $\mathcal{O}(\sum_e 2^{\vert e \vert})$ instead of $\mathcal{O}(2^{\vert V_T \vert})$ auxiliary spins, which, for typical targets $T$, is polynomially instead of exponentially many.

 \emph{Restricted and deep Boltzmann machines}.--- We now apply \cref{thm:univ} to certain machine learning models, more precisely to their underlying spin model.
 We will prove that for both RBMs and DBMs the underlying spin model is universal.